gosh-sh/docs/docs/working-with-gosh/docker-extension.md

 Go to Organization **Settings** to the **Members** tab to manage your organization.

-To add member enter the username of each candidate from a new line and click **Add members** button.
+To add member, enter the username of each candidate from a new line and click **Add members** button.

 ![](../images/gosh_web_Add_Members_01.jpg)